AAALAC International publishes “Guidance Statements” that are used as supplemental requirements or recommendations in dealing with certain issues.

 Nonhuman primates are non-domesticated species with significant cognitive capacity and require thoughtful housing and Behavioral Management programs to reduce the likelihood of injuries, boredom and frustration from developing in captive research settings.
 Key Behavioral Management needs for primates in research include appropriate housing environments, opportunities for social housing with familiar animals, habituation and desensitization to facility personnel, as well as research equipment and procedures, stimulating resources that are rotated on regular intervals to reduce boredom, and training to increase predictability and reduce stress during various procedures.

 Although inherently social creatures, rabbits are a highly territorial species and social incompatibility issues often arise when they are not provided with sufficient space in their home enclosure.
 Intact adult males may not aways be suitable for social housing because of behavioral aggression, but juvenile rabbits, castrated male rabbits, and intact adult females may often be socially housed (generally in same sex groups in research settings).
-Does with litters should be housed separately from other rabbits, but kits can be mixed between litters at weaning.
-It is essential to provide hiding places and escape routes when introducing adult females to minimize agonistic encounters.
+Does with litters should not be group housed with other adult rabbits, but kits can be mixed between litters at weaning.
+It is essential to provide hiding places or visual barriers and escape routes when introducing adult females to minimize agonistic encounters.
 As relationships between animals can evolve due to changes in physiological status, age, and experimental manipulation, ongoing observation of rabbit interactions is needed to detect and promptly address significant signs of social incompatibility.

 Other factors that may improve the Behavioral Management of rabbits include: